netcreateorg/nc-multiplex/ReadMe.md

-# nc-mutliplex
+# nc-multiplex

-nc-mutliplex implements multiple-database hosting for NetCreate.
+nc-multiplex implements multiple-database hosting for NetCreate.

 It is a node-based reverse proxy / process manager that can spin up individual NetCreate graph instances running their own separate node processes on a single hosted server.